Mental Health & Suicide

 lack of interest in usual activities

 To check up on your/family's mental health, take a free screening here.
 Kids can visit the school social worker or go to the School-Based Health Center.
 If you're worried about how someone is doing, ASK them, listen to them, tell them you care, and help them get help.

 Why are so many kids depressed?

-Nationally there has been a distressing increase in anxiety, depression and suicidal ideation among youth and young adults for a number of years.
+Nationally there has been a distressing increase in anxiety, depression and suicidal ideation among youth and young adults for years even before COVID.
 Factors may include:

 increased screen time, and therefore decreased time on other hobbies

 social media, which can create negative self-esteem, jealousy and/or include cyberbullying

 high pressure academic & homework schedules

 poor diet & exercise, which affect mental health negatively